Mistydz/DriversQuiz/README.md

 # DriversQuiz

-a web app based on MERN stack that test drivers and give them a score on there decisions.
+a web app based on React JS that test drivers and give them a score on there decisions.

 # this document is just to keep track of my project (assets)